JimJammer88/ContinuousControl/Report.md

 The environment is considered solved when the average score of the 33 agents over 100 episodes is maintained at or above 30.

-Our agent acheived this after episode 202.
+Our agent achieved this after episode 202.

 The score (averaged over all agents) for each episode and the average score over the previous 100 episodes is plotted below.